TinyMan256/Rogue-Company-External-Cheat/README.md

 The cheat will be updated in a few hours
 RC External cheat updated to latest version

+The cheat is working on all windows versions

 This cheat will be regularly updated to every update
 \
-This Cheat won't work on windows 10 version 21H2
-\
-press windows logo + R then type winver, check your windows version first before doing anything

-How to build ?
+How to build the source code ?
 \
 Use C++17
 \